-- If the cluster count is smaller than 65525 it is not FAT32 and is probably FAT16.
+1) If the cluster count is smaller than 65525 it is not FAT32 and is probably FAT16 or FAT12.
 It is possible that some SD cards are formatted per default as FAT16 although they could be formatted as FAT32 - also Windows may format a 2G SD cards as FAT16 if the FAT32 option is not specifically set.
-Such SD-cards can however be reformatted accordingly. - 2) Once all information has been collected from the FAT32 boot section and is valid the mounting phase is complete.
-From this point on the SD card can be used. - 3) To find out important details about the SD card and its FAT32 configuration the "Disk Interface" menu of the μ Tasker demo project can be used.
-In addition, the contents of SD card sectors can be displayed so that the internal workings soon become quite clear.
+Such SD-cards can however be reformatted accordingly.

-4) The μtFAT V2.0 includes an SD card simulator.
+- Once all information has been collected from the FAT32 boot section and is determined as valid the mounting phase is complete.
+From this point on the SD card can be used. - 3) To find out important details about the SD card and its FAT configuration the "Disk Interface" menu of the μTasker demo project can be used.
+In addition, the contents of SD card sectors can be displayed so that the internal workings soon become quite clear. - 4) The μtFAT V2.1 includes an SD card simulator.
 The simulator can also be used to perform the same tests as with a real SD card on target hardware with the advantage that it is faster (reformatting a real 2G SD card may take several minutes, but the simulator allows it to be tested in about 2 seconds), doesn't involve modifying real content and also allows comfortable debugging (code stepping) for anyone interested in the internal workings of the μtFAT module, including SPI or SDIO (SDHC) driver.
-The size of the SD card used when simulating can be defined by the define #define SDCARD_SIZE SDCARD_SIZE_2G
+The size of the SD card used when simulating can be defined by the define #define SDCARD SIM SIZE SDCARD SIZE 2G